History of Mali in Timeline

 June 2020: Popular Unrest

-In June 2020, popular unrest began following irregularities in the March and April parliamentary elections, including outrage against the kidnapping of opposition leader Soumaïla Cissé.
+On 5 June 2020, popular unrest began following irregularities in the March and April parliamentary elections, including outrage against the kidnapping of opposition leader Soumaïla Cissé.
+Between 11 and 23 deaths followed protests that took place from 10 to 13 June.

 Before the August 2020 coup, U.S. foreign assistance to Mali exceeded $135 million in FY 2020, aiming to bolster fragile peace, democratic governance and regional security, while addressing social and economic vulnerabilities.

-In August 2020, military members, led by Colonel Assimi Goïta and Colonel-Major Ismaël Wagué, initiated a mutiny, resulting in the arrest of President Ibrahim Boubacar Keïta and Prime Minister Boubou Cissé.
-Keïta resigned shortly after, and Wagué announced the formation of the National Committee for the Salvation of the People (CNSP), promising future elections.
+On 18 August 2020, a military mutiny led by Colonel Assimi Goïta and Colonel-Major Ismaël Wagué resulted in the arrest of President Ibrahim Boubacar Keïta and Prime Minister Boubou Cissé, followed by Keïta's resignation.
+The National Committee for the Salvation of the People (CNSP) was formed, and a curfew was imposed.

 In September 2020, the CNSP agreed to an 18-month political transition to civilian rule.
-Subsequently, Bah N'daw was appointed as the interim president, and Goïta was named the vice president.
+Shortly after in September 2020, Bah N'daw was named interim president, with Goïta being appointed vice president, and the government was inaugurated.

 By 2020, more than 600,000 people had been displaced by the conflict in Mali.

-On 18 January 2021, the transitional government announced the disbanding of the CNSP, almost four months later than initially agreed.
+On 18 January 2021, the transitional government announced that the CNSP had been disbanded, almost four months after it had been promised under the initial agreement.

-On 24 May 2021, President N'daw, Prime Minister Ouane, and Defence Minister Doucouré were detained in a military base in Kati after a cabinet reshuffle.
+On 24 May 2021, after a cabinet reshuffle where two leaders of the 2020 military coup were replaced, key civilian leaders including President N'daw, Prime Minister Ouane, and Defence Minister Doucouré were detained in a military base.

 On 7 June 2021, Mali's military commander Assimi Goïta was sworn into office as the new interim president.